NotAShelf/notashelf.dev/README.md

 ## Stack

-The (hopefully) final iteration of this website is built with Astro and Typescript.
-Astro makes it _really_ easy to integrate Typescript into our stack, so I will be avoiding vanilla Javascript as much as possible.
-This does hurt portability a little, but I do not intend to switch.
-This also means that DOM manipulation is done by the Typescript utilities found in the `scripts` directory of my site.
+The stack of my website is hopefully finalized.
+I have chosen to build it this time around using Astro and Typescript.
+Astro makes it _really_ easy to integrate Typescript (and frameworks or libraries!) into our stack, so I will be avoiding _vanilla_ Javascript as much as possible.
+The decision to opt into Astro and this specific stack does hurt portability, a little, but I do not intend to switch as it seems future-proof enough not to warrant any more rewrites.
 Svelte and WASM (built with wasm-pack) have been added to the stack as experiments, but they provide microscopic performance gains in very specific circumstances.

+### Background

 This site has seen several React/NextJS setups, a self-made templated Go program, a Pandoc based templated Markdown setup and a pure-HTML build that I